-Regional and local home support community leaders provide required workplace training to your health care support workers and provide support to your care team, clients and families.
+Regional and local Fraser Health home support leaders provide required workplace training, support and education to your health care support workers.
+They also provide support to your care team, clients and families.

-As part of the Health Care Access Program, Regional and local home support community leaders provide workplace orientation and training for their health care support workers before they begin their formal educational training.
+As part of the Health Career Access Program, Regional and local Fraser Health home support leaders provide workplace orientation and training for their health care support workers before they begin their formal educational training.

 Training and orientation for your care team, clients and families is also an essential part of supporting the success of the Health Career Access Program.